 The Web That Has No Weaver, Ted J. Kaptchuk, pp. 79-83

-Mary Jennings, DC, NCCAOM, a graduate of Palmer College of Chiropractic and a NCCAOM Diplomate, has been in practice for 18 years.
-As a member of the post-graduate faculty at National University of Health Sciences, she teaches acupuncture.
+Mary Jennings, DC, NCCAOM, LAc is a graduate of Palmer College of Chiropractic and a NCCAOM Diplomate, has been in practice for 21 years.
+She taught acupuncture as a post-graduate faculty member with National University of Health Sciences.
 She has a passion for improving her patients' health starting with the Earth Element and their digestive health.
 She can be contacted at

 Join the conversation